 4. For the purposes of safeguarding, the church's various activities have been divided into separate ministry areas.
-Ministry areas which make formal provision for children and young people require a named ministry area leader and must comply with all St Helen's safeguarding policies.
+Ministry areas which engage in regulated activity with children and young people require a named ministry area leader and must comply with all St Helen's safeguarding policies.
 Caregivers recruited to these ministry areas must read the relevant policy.

-None of the ministry areas make formal provision for vulnerable adults.
+None of the ministry areas make formal provision for adults with care and support needs.
 However, the vulnerable adults policy outlines considerations relevant to all ministry areas where vulnerable adults may be in attendance.
-This supplement must be read by anyone providing formal care for vulnerable adults.
-For the purposes of this document and all other associated policies, we have opted to use the term 'vulnerable adult' in place of 'adult at risk' as the former is a more familiar term.
+This supplement must be read by anyone providing care to vulnerable adults on behalf of the church.

-- 5. Ministry area leaders are responsible for safeguarding within their ministry area.
+- 5. Ministry area leaders are responsible for leading safeguarding within their ministry area.
 Ministry areas leaders are listed at the end of the document.
 They receive the same training as the PSO.
-Their responsibilities include: - promoting a safer culture within their ministry area - ensuring that all church staff, volunteers and small group leaders within their area of ministry are familiar with the safeguarding policy - working with the PSO and safeguarding administrator to ensure that all caregivers within their areas of ministry are recruited and trained in accordance with this safeguarding policy - acting as safeguarding officers for any disclosures of abuse within their ministry area - 6.
+Their responsibilities include: - promoting a safer culture within their ministry area - ensuring that all church staff, volunteers and small group leaders within their area of ministry are familiar with the safeguarding policy - working with the PSO and safeguarding administrator to ensure that all caregivers within their areas of ministry are recruited and trained in accordance with this safeguarding policy - working with the PSO to manage and respond to any disclosures of, or concerns about abuse within their ministry area - 6.
 The Children's Champion raises the profile of children within the church and on the PCC. - 7.
-A 'caregiver' refers to anyone serving in any role within church which involves any oversight of children, young people or vulnerable adults.
-They are recruited according to the Safer Recruitment and People Management Policy (SRPM).

-All caregivers share a particular responsibility for:

-- loving those in their care as Christ loves them - setting an example of proper Christian conduct - praying for those in their care
+All caregivers share a particular responsibility for: - loving those in their care as Christ loves them - setting an example of proper Christian conduct - praying for those in their care